 Good to know: shopping in Cancún is tax-free!
 But that’s just one reason to go on a Cancún shopping spree.
 The area is filled with shops that deliver retail bliss in every way imaginable.
 Here are a few Cancún shopping options.

-- Home to more than 160 national and international stores (not to mention plenty of great restaurants and entertainment experiences), the open-air La Isla Cancún Shopping Village is one of the biggest commercial centers in Cancun.
+- Home to more than 160 national and international stores (not to mention plenty of great restaurants and entertainment experiences), the open-air La Isla Cancún Shopping Village is one of the biggest commercial centers in the region and one of the safest areas in Cancun.
 Browse the racks at such high-end retailers as Liverpool, La Boutique Palacio, Rolex, Louis Vuitton, Cartier, Salvatore Ferragamo, Marc Jacobs, Carolina Herrera, Tiffany and many more.

 - Kukulcán Plaza (on the famed Boulevard Kukulcán, of course) offers a dizzying array of Cancún shopping options.
 Here, you’ll discover authentic Mexican craft shops and boutiques alongside upscale jewelry stores and perfumeries.
 Kukulcán Plaza is open 365 days a year, ensuring you’ll always have great brand-name retailers like Forever 21, Harley Davidson, Hugo Boss and many more (not to mention plenty of great places to eat).